liqula/re-fine/pkg/frontend/styleguide/drafts/notes.md

 - inline-styles are ok iff there is a plausible reason for them.
 (RATIONALE: whoever wants to touch the scss can also touch the html in the style guide, translation to haskell is a separate step.)

-### open questions

-- can you make an svg with the liqula logo?

 ## scss identifiers and name spaces